 - Advance equality of opportunity between people who share a protected characteristic and those who do not.

 - Foster good relations between people who share a protected characteristic and those who do not.

 The Equality act (2010) and the Maltby Learning Trust abide by the following definitions in defining the scope of this policy.

 At our academies, equality is a key principle for treating all people the same.
-The Equality Act defines eight ‘Protected Characteristics’:
+The Equality Act defines nine ‘Protected Characteristics’:

 - Gender reassignment

 - Marriage or civil partnership